Doctor0Evil/IDE.Lab/README.md

 Prebuilt GitHub Actions workflows automate critical validation steps including:

 - ALN core language validation and restrictions on Python usage (`aln-ci-core.yml`).
+Branch protection & status checks
+- After you run the `compliance_guardian` workflow at least once on `main`, add status checks to branch protection to require the following:
+  - `safe-resolution-validate` (job in `compliance_guardian`)
+  - `security-suite` (job in `compliance_guardian`)
+  - Any additional CI checks you rely on (unit tests, code scan, etc.)

+This will ensure the SAFE_RESOLUTION matrix and the security automation suite are enforced via GitHub before merges.
 - Hardware simulation matrix validation for device twin firmware (`aln-device-twin-ci.yml`).
 - Virtual machine bootstrap validation (`aln-vm-bootstrap-validate.yml`).
 - Repository policy and Copilot metaprompt governance (`aln-copilot-governance.yml`).